replicatedhq/replicated-field-labs/instruqt/protecting-your-assets/03-proxying-private-images/assignment.md

   --release-notes "Uses the Replicated proxy registry to pull images"
 ```

+You may notice a message saying that this release is "helm only".
+The reason
+for that is that the Replicated Platform supports multiple installation
+methdods and some of them require additional files.
+Don't worry, the same
+release can be used to support all of those approaches once the files are in
+place.

 This will not only create the release but push it to the `Unstable` release
 channel on the platform.
 It will also output a sequence number, which should be
 `5` (if it's not, use the number in the output for the upcoming commands).